 - Warnings and signals—Review the warnings and signals to be used and, if an unsafe condition should be observed, the method by which the blast can be stopped.

 - Signs, guards, and flaggers should be used for public communications.
 The contractor may need a separate means of communication and control for public traffic.
-If radio communications will be used for site monitoring or traffic control, ensure the contractor adheres to the safe distance tables in the CSOs.
+If radio communications will be used for site monitoring or traffic control, verify that the contractor adheres to the safe distance tables in the CSOs.
 Adhering to safe distances becomes critical when “rolling roadblocks” or “traffic breaks” are to be used.

 - Onsite authority—Cal/OSHA regulations require that all blasting operations be under the direct control of a licensed blaster.
 The contractor should identify this person as the person who has final authority over the blasting and who will be responsible for giving the “all clear” following a post-detonation inspection of the blast area.

 - The relationship between the resident engineer and the licensed blaster is different from the relationships normally encountered on most contracts.
 By law and regulation, the licensed blaster is responsible for and is the final authority on the conduct of blasting operations.
 The resident engineer may only intervene in the case of a violation of the CSOs or public safety.
-When intervening, the resident engineer may only suspend the operation until the hazards are abated or the contractor (blaster) conforms to the safety orders.
+When intervening, the resident engineer may only suspend the operation until the hazards are abated or the contractor or blaster conforms to the safety orders.

 - Misfires—Misfires are very unusual occurrences, but when they occur, they pose serious safety problems.
 These problems have the potential to escalate rapidly when public traffic is involved.
-Ensure the adequacy of the contractor’s contingency plan for misfires.
+Check the adequacy of the contractor’s contingency plan for misfires.